wevm/viem/site/docs/utilities/verifyTypedData.md

 Verify that typed data was signed by the provided address.

 ::: warning ⚠️ WARNING
-Should not be used directly to verify typedData from accounts, please use [publicClient.verifyTypedData](../actions/public/verifyTypedData.md) instead.
+This utility can only verify typed data that was signed by an Externally Owned Account (EOA).
+To verify messages from Contract Accounts (& EOA), use the [`publicClient.verifyMessage` Action](../actions/public/verifyMessage.md) instead.
 :::

 ## Usage